dotnet/docs-aspire/docs/messaging/messaging-components.md

 :::zone pivot="visual-studio"

-1. Launch the .NET Aspire app by selecting the run button **Start** debugging button, or by pressing <kbd>F5</kbd>.
+1. Launch the .NET Aspire app by selecting the **Start** debugging button, or by pressing <kbd>F5</kbd>.
 The .NET Aspire dashboard app should open in the browser.

 :::zone-end
 :::zone pivot="vscode"

-1. Launch the .NET Aspire app by selecting the run button **Start** debugging button, or by pressing <kbd>F5</kbd>.
+1. Launch the .NET Aspire app by selecting the **Start** debugging button, or by pressing <kbd>F5</kbd>.
 The .NET Aspire dashboard app should open in the browser.

 :::zone-end
 :::zone pivot="dotnet-cli"